michaudhugo/answerable-software/hexagonal-architecture/argument.md

 The boundary therefore does not guarantee the core.
 It tests whether a core can be instituted.

-## 3. The boundary is a decision about duration
+## 3. If the boundary institutes, it institutes duration

 If the boundary institutes, it must decide what has the right to endure.

 A boundary is not only spatial.
 It is temporal.
-It separates not only inside from outside, but slower from faster, durable from volatile, commitments from mechanisms.
+It separates not only inside from outside, but durable from volatile, commitments from mechanisms, and slow concepts from fast tools.

 Without such a boundary, an application inherits the fastest temporality it contains.
 An SDK changes, a protocol evolves, an upstream format shifts, and the internal concepts begin to change at the pace of tooling.
 Nothing has the right to be slow.